The Supreme Court sentences Ábalos to 24 years in prison for "organic, organized, and continuous corruption"

 No hay anuncios

-The ruling also makes a strong indictment against corruption: "Its seriousness lies in the fact that it erodes the foundations of the democratic state, distorts the purpose of public power and turns it into an instrument at the service of particular interests," it laments.
-"Its most serious effect is the deterioration of citizen confidence in the political system.
-A society that perceives that those in positions of power act guided by private interests experiences a loss of institutional legitimacy that compromises the stability of the system itself," it adds.
+The sentence also makes a strong statement against corruption: "Its gravity lies in the fact that it erodes the foundations of the democratic state, distorts the purpose of public power, and turns it into an instrument at the service of private interests," it laments.
+And it adds that the "most serious" is that it "damages" "citizen confidence" in the political system and generates a "loss of institutional legitimacy".

-The ruling considers it proven that, in order to "cohesiona the group", all three "agreed" on a "monthly remuneration" of 10,000 euros to cover the ex-minister's fixed expenses, a figure to which "other amounts would be added." Ábalos and Koldo received it between October 2019 and June 2022.
-To prove this, the court has relied on Aldama's statement, added to an Excel sheet found on him, the "numerous calls" and communications between him and Koldo with "expressions indicative of its periodic receipt", a note that was on his partner's mobile phone and what two witnesses explained.
+The ruling considers it proven that, in order to "cohesion the group", Ábalos, Koldo and Aldama "agreed" on a "monthly remuneration" of 10,000 euros to cover the ex-minister's fixed expenses, a figure to which "other amounts" and other considerations "would be added", such as paying for the ex-minister's ex-partner's flat or the rent of two chalets on the coast. Ábalos and Koldo received it for 34 months, between October 2019 and June 2022.
+To prove this, the court has relied on Aldama's statement, which has been "corroborated by sufficient and ample" evidence: an Excel sheet found on him, the "numerous calls" and communications between him and Koldo with "expressions indicative of periodic receipt", a note on his partner's mobile phone and what two witnesses explained.
+In addition to the prison sentence, the Supreme Court fines Ábalos 52,500 euros, Koldo 45,750 euros and Aldama 72,000 euros.

 Cargando